Bush333/akeso-submission/README.md

   4. Execute final-ptge.ipynb  [ Implementation of Gaze Model, Calibration Model, Spaze Models.
 Training and Validation over clean and corrupted data ]
         a.
 The outputs/results are stored in ptge_spaze_comparison_results.csv
   5. Execute ptge-spaze-evaluation-on-varied-callibration-params.ipynb
-        b.
+        a.
 The outputs/results are stored in ptge_spaze_robustness_results.csv
+  6. Execute angular-error-analysic.ipynb to get analysis of angular errors for ptge and spaze models
+        a.
+The outputs/results are stored in : ptge_spaze_angular_error_results-variations-calibration-params.csv  and   ptge_spaze_angular_error_results-clean-corrupted-data.csv

 Limitations: